 South Korean police have formally arrested the captain and two crew members of a doomed ferry, on charges of deserting their passengers shortly after the vessel capsized Wednesday and sank.

-South Korea's Yonhap news agency said the captain is suspected of instructing passengers to remain seated, even as the ferry began rolling onto its side and blocking escape routes.
+South Korea's Yonhap news agency said the captain also is suspected of instructing passengers to remain seated, even as the ferry began rolling onto its side and blocking escape routes.

 Police say 52-year-old Kang Min-kyu was found hanging by his belt from a tree near a building on Jindo island where survivors and relatives of the missing have been staying.
 A suicide note said Kang felt guilty for surviving while so many of his students remain missing.